 About the John Rylands Research Institute

-At the John Rylands Research Institute we ask one of the most basic but important of questions: what does it mean to be human?
-We work with researchers in the humanities and the sciences to explore human experience and culture, across the globe, over the last 5,000 years, examining arts and literature, politics, economic systems, trade and communications, and religious faith.
-We trace the continuities, changes and contradictions in human experiences and cultures that allow us to consider what being human means.
+At The John Rylands Research Institute we work with researchers in the humanities and the sciences to explore human experience and culture, across the globe, over the last 5,000 years, examining arts and literature, religious faith and politics, and economic systems, trade and communications.

 Our collections contain some of the most significant printed books and manuscripts ever produced.